DevDerpi/INKuisitor/README.md

 # INKuisitor
 Image processing and ML based, forensic offline signature verification Web Application

+## Abstract :
+Biometrics (or biometric authentication) refers to the method of identification of humans by their characteristics or traits.
+Biometrics is employed in computing as a sort of identification and access control which is one among the foremost secure methods to ensure human’s privacy.
+The application uses a Convolution Neural Network (CNN) for distinguishing between forged and genuine signatures through a Siamese Neural Network.
+With an input of three signature images to create a new signature profile , store in database for later verification requests and a single input signature image used for verification of person’s identity.
 ## Available Scripts

 In the project directory, you can run: